 Schenectady is a larger medium-sized city located in the state of New York.
 With a population of 65,575 people and 43 constituent neighborhoods, Schenectady is the 13th largest community in New York.
 Much of the housing stock in Schenectady was built prior to World War II, making it one of the older and more historic cities in the country.

-The education level of Schenectady citizens is a little higher than the average for US cities and towns: 22.29% of adults in Schenectady have at least a bachelor's degree.
+The population of Schenectady overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Schenectady, 21.88% have at least a bachelor's degree.

-The per capita income in Schenectady in 2010 was $22,874, which is low income relative to New York, and lower middle income relative to the rest of the US.
-This equates to an annual income of $91,496 for a family of four.
+The per capita income in Schenectady in 2010 was $24,059, which is lower middle income relative to New York and the nation.
+This equates to an annual income of $96,236 for a family of four.
 However, Schenectady contains both very wealthy and poor people as well.

 Schenectady is an extremely ethnically-diverse city.
 The people who call Schenectady home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Schenectady residents report their race to be White, followed by Black or African-American.
 Schenectady also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.27% of the city’s residents.
-Important ancestries of people in Schenectady include Italian, Irish, German, Guyanese, and Polish.
+People of Hispanic or Latino origin account for 10.36% of the city’s residents.
+Important ancestries of people in Schenectady include Italian, Irish, German, Polish, and English.

 The most common language spoken in Schenectady is English.
 Other important languages spoken here include Spanish and French.